oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 kubernetes-dashboard	kube-system	1       	2019-12-24 16:16:48.112474 +0000 UTC	deployed	kubernetes-dashboard-1.10.1	1.10.1
 ```

-We can see it's been deployed by Helm, this doesn't however mean that the pods are actually running yet (they may still be downloading) so to see the stauss of the pods type
+We can see it's been deployed by Helm, this doesn't however mean that the pods are actually running yet (they may still be downloading) so to see the status of the pods type.

 ```
 $ kubectl get all --namespace kube-system